ahakola/qwsv/README.md

 I ran this script with crontab (`sudo crontab -e`) on boot (`@reboot /where/ever/you/place/this/sv-up.sh`) to automatically start the qw-server and it should also restart the qw-server if it crashes or exits for any other reason.

-Make sure the script is executable (chmod +x sv-up.sh) and edit the `quakedir` variable and external IP flag of the launch command to match your own setup or use the launch command without the *-ip* flag if you have only public IP visible to the machine (I used it because NAT hid the public IP from the server and caused issues when trying to connect to the server).
+Make sure the script is executable (`chmod +x sv-up.sh`) and edit the `quakedir` variable and external IP with *-ip* flag of the launch command to match your own setup or use the launch command without the *-ip* flag if you have only public IP visible to the machine (I used it because NAT hid the public IP from the server and caused issues when trying to connect to the server).

 ## id1/pak0.pak and id1/pak1.pak

-I didn't include those files in this repository because I'm not 100% sure of the legality of it, but you can copy the *id1* folder of your own Quake install or search the internet for those files.
+I didn't include those files in this repository because I'm not 100% sure of the legality of it, but you can copy the **id1/** folder of your own Quake install or search the internet for those files.

 ## fortress/server.cfg